-The staff team engaged my daughter in their mentoring scheme and this was the turning point for her, as she then found the strength to believe she could possibly recover and to seek inpatient treatment to start her journey – she holds on to the fact that when she is discharged, Restored will be there to support her in continuing her journey to help her believe that she can recover and there are people who care about her, because of WHO she is, not WHAT she is.
+The staff team engaged my daughter in their mentoring scheme and this was the turning point for her.
+She then found the strength to believe she could possibly recover and to seek inpatient treatment to start her journey.
+She holds on to the fact that when she is discharged, Restored will be there to support her in continuing her journey to help her believe that she can recover and there are people who care about her, because of WHO she is, not WHAT she is.

 So, Restored to me has meant (and continues to mean) – LIFE, HOPE, SUPPORT.
 Without Restored, I dread to think where my daughter and I would be.
 I constantly thank goodness that I stumbled across their details, because without them……….I dare not think where we would be now.”